thecomputerblue/promptools/README.md

 - Joel

 P.S.
 Use this at your own risk.
-I take no responsibility for anything that happens from use of this software, unless its good!
+I take no responsibility for anything that happens from use of this software, unless it's good!